 - A voluntary approach takes politics out of the issue and focuses instead on driving a solution to a global problem.

-- Innovation is incentivised, with car makers attracting customers and increasing market share by creating ever cleaner models and showing how they will improve the existing fleet.
+- Innovation is incentivised, with car and van makers attracting customers and increasing market share by creating ever cleaner models and showing how they will improve the existing fleet.
 The results, as seen previously with safety, are likely to far exceed current expectations and be achieved in the shortest possible time.

 - AIR offers the most comprehensive approach to rebuilding consumer confidence through its independence, scientific rigor and transparent rating of emissions in the the AIR Index from A-to-E.

 - Today, the residual value of diesel vehicles in the short term – and petrol vehicles in the longer term – will come under further pressure if consumers remain confused by the conflicting stories around on-road emissions and stop buying vehicles.
 This will have a negative financial impact on car and van makers, fleet and leasing companies, as well as private owners and the AIR Index provides a practical, trusted and clear way of presenting the facts for car and van buyers and policy makers.

 - Understanding CO2 alongside NOx emissions could help avoid a market switch to higher CO2 emitting vehicles, which would make it harder for car and van makers to meet their fleet CO2 targets.